How to Find Best iPhone Apps

 - Free apps that pay you to exercise

 The second app listed in the utility section is AT&T Mark the Spot.
-This app allows users to give notice to AT&T when there is a service issue with their device and allows the user to instantly give AT&T customer service the exact location where the problem occurred along with more detailed info on whether the problem occurred a single time or repeatedly in the same area.
+This app allows users to notify AT&T of a service issue with their device.
+It will enable the user to instantly give AT&T customer service the exact location of the problem and more detailed info on whether the problem occurred a single time or repeatedly in the same area.
 This seems to be a much more useful app than the scale, and most reviewers felt the same way.

-The third most popular app seems to be aimed more at the middle school or high school math student.
+The third most popular app seems to be aimed more at middle or high school math students.
 It is called Convert Units For Free.
-A similar website does the same thing, but for mobile devices, this has a much cooler interface.
-You can convert just about any combination of units for mass, angles, area, energy, force, length, and data, and it has a calculator looking interface.
-The first several reviewers liked the app and said it was not fancy, but it did the job while being the iPhone apps the best choice for unit conversion.
+A similar website does the same thing, but this has a much cooler interface for mobile devices.
+You can convert just about any combination of units for mass, angles, area, energy, force, length, and data, and it has a calculator-looking interface.
+The first several reviewers liked the app and said it was not fancy, but it did the job, making the iPhone apps the best choice for unit conversion.